Discover the Last Best Place

 The east side is more dramatic than the west side.
 Most people enter from West Glacier and turn around.
 If you can do the full road both directions, the east side from Logan Pass down to St. Mary is, in my opinion, the most jaw-dropping single stretch of road in the country.

 Always carry layers.
-Logan Pass can be 40 degrees and windy in July when it’s 80 in West Glacier.
+Logan Pass can be 40°F and windy in July when it’s 80°F in West Glacier.
 I’ve watched people in flip-flops trying to do the Hidden Lake hike and turning around in five minutes.

-Don’t trust your phone for navigation up there.
+Don’t trust your phone for navigation.
 Cell service is spotty to nonexistent on most of the road.
 Download offline maps and bring a paper park map.
+My Montana travel map has the broader context if you’re combining this with other Montana stops.

 Watch for rockfall.
 I’ve had small rocks come down across the road in front of me twice.
 Pay attention, especially after rain.

 Bring more water than you think.
-It’s high alpine country and dehydration creeps up on you fast.
+It’s high alpine country and dehydration creeps up fast.

 Going-to-the-Sun Road is one of those Montana experiences that deserves the hype and then some.
 But it’s also a road that punishes assumptions.
 The visitor who shows up in early June expecting a full crossing, or in mid-July without a Logan Pass parking strategy, is going to have a frustrating day.

-The visitor who plans realistically — who watches the snowpack, who builds in a few buffer days, who’s willing to be on the road at 6 a.m. — is going to come home with photos and memories that nothing else in the lower 48 can match.
+The visitor who plans realistically — who watches the snowpack, who builds in a few buffer days, who’s willing to be on the road at 6 a.m. — comes home with photos and memories that nothing else in the lower 48 can match.

-If you found this guide useful, bookmark it for your trip planning and check back each spring for updated opening predictions.
+Bookmark this guide for your trip planning and check back each spring for updated opening predictions.
 I update the historical date table after each season’s official opening and closing.

 Got a question about a specific date range you’re considering?
 Drop it in the comments — I read everything and I’ll give you my honest take based on whatever the snowpack and park updates are showing that year.